mawenlong2016/CAFU/tutorial/User_manual.md

    Then three outputs will be returned:

-   **Output 1**: ```Integrated GMAP results of newly assembled transcripts against all reference transcript sequences```, GMAP alignment results (coverage and identity) of each assembled transcript against all other transcript sequences.
+   **Output 1**: ```Integrated GMAP results of newly assembled transcripts against all reference transcript sequences```, GMAP alignment results (coverage and identity) of each assembled transcript against all other well-annotated transcripts.

    **Output 2**: ```Confident transcript information```, Confident transcript information filtered by high coverage and identity.